scofield7419/XSRL-ACL/README.md

 - Step2.
 Prepare the translated SRL parallel data.
     - The translation process should be fulfilled by you own.
 You can achieve it via [*Google translation API*](https://translate.google.com).
-    - The format of source side data and translated target side data should follow the example data in `Data` fold: `en-de-train-src.conllu` and `en-de-train-tgt.conllu`.
+    - The format of source side data and translated target side data should follow the example data in `Data/upb_parallel/en-de` fold: `en-de-train-src.conllu` and `en-de-train-tgt.conllu`.
         It's *conllu* style.
     - We provide the *UPB-English* data which was not offered by [UPBV1.0](https://github.com/System-T/UniversalPropositions) at the time (i.e., 2019/10/1) we perform our experiments.